jimmyshjj/ChessGPT/README.md

-# ChessGPT
+# GPTChessmate

-ChessGPT is an open-source chess game implementation that supports human, AI (ChatGPT), and Stockfish players.
+GPTChessmate is an open-source chess game implementation that supports human, AI (ChatGPT), and Stockfish players.
 The game can be played in a graphical user interface (GUI) using Pygame or in a command-line interface (CLI).

 ## Table of Contents